-The City, working with Enbridge Gas Inc., has installed infrastructure at the Dufferin Solid Waste Management Facility that allows it to create renewable natural gas (RNG) from Green Bin organics.
-The new equipment enables the City to take the raw biogas produced from processing Green Bin organics, turn it into RNG and inject it into the natural gas grid for City use.
+The City, working with Enbridge Gas Inc., has installed infrastructure at the Dufferin and Disco Road Solid Waste Management Facilities that allows it to create renewable natural gas (RNG) from Green Bin organics.
+The infrastructure enables the City to take the raw biogas produced from processing Green Bin organics, turn it into RNG and inject it into the natural gas grid for City use.

-As per the strategy that was approved by City Council in 2020, the RNG produced will be blended with the natural gas that the City buys to create a lower-carbon fuel blend that will be used across the organization to power vehicles and heat City-owned facilities, allowing for a reduction in greenhouse gas emissions across the organization.
+As per the strategy that was approved by City Council in 2020, the RNG produced is blended with the natural gas that the City buys to create a lower-carbon fuel blend that is used across the organization to power vehicles and heat City-owned facilities, allowing for a reduction in greenhouse gas emissions.

 Circular model showing how waste can ultimately be used to fuel the trucks that collect it or other City fleet or be used to heat City facilities.
 In step one organic waste is produced; in step two organic waste is collected; in step three organic waste is processed through anaerobic digestion; in step four the biogas produced from processing organics is upgraded to renewable natural gas; in step five the renewable natural gas is injected into the natural gas grid; in step six the low-carbon fuel blend (a mix of the RNG and natural gas the City buys) is used to fuel City vehicles and heat City facilities.